You(th) Be the Change

 Introduction to Climate Change

-YBtC Program provides middle school educators with a comprehensive, free climate change curriculum designed to inspire students to understand climate science and take meaningful action both locally and globally.
+The YBtC program provides educators with comprehensive, free climate change curricula designed to empower students with a strong understanding of climate science and to inspire meaningful action—both locally and globally.

 The programming and enrichment enable students to: